 Malachi 4 teaches that Elijah will come before the appearance of the Messiah.
 Thus, each family needs to expect him, and prepare a place at the table just in case he visits them.
 The youngest child is sent to the door to see if Elijah is in sight!
-(Two volunteers should check the doors to see if they spot Elijah.)
+(I need two volunteers to check the doors to see if they can spot Elijah.)

 Jesus and His disciples didn't drink this cup at their Seder, since in Jesus' mind Elijah had already come.
+The Bible says,

-The Bible says, John the Baptist came in the spirit and power of Elijah.
+John the Baptist came in the spirit and power of Elijah.
 He paved the way for the Messiah.